ashleymckellar/ashleymckellar/README.md

-- 🔭 I’m currently working on the Work Optional Lifetime planner, a financial planning app
+- 🔭 I’m currently working on the Work Optional Lifetime planner, a financial planning app utilizing Typescript and Firebase
 - 🌱 I’m currently learning React Native, TypeScript, and Firebase
 - 📫 How to reach me: email or LinkedIn
 - 😄 Pronouns: she/her